eArmada8/vato_mdl_tool/README.md

 ## Known issues:
 - I have not figured out how textures are assigned to materials, so my script makes guesses based on material names.
 This does not always work.
 Please fix the images by changing them in Blender or equivalent.  *As of v1.0.1*, the script will ask you to make the guess first if the script is unable to automatically guess - this behavior can be reverted by editing the variable `ask_if_texture_does_not_match` at the very top of the script.
+- For animations, only nodK is implemented (TRS animations).
+I have not implemented visK (I think for making meshes appear and disappear) since there is no way to put this into glTF, nor have I implemented smpK (I have no idea what this even is, but it's found in the effects files).